 The primary economic factors affecting the Authority result from economic trends coupled with the effects of decisions of the federal government related to financial aid for higher education, and specifically, student loans.
 The low interest rate environment continued to compress returns on the Authority's student loan portfolio over the past year.
 Certain decisions of the U.S. Department of Education in administering the federal student loan programs pursuant to changes in federal law have operated to decrease the flow of federal revenue to guaranty agencies and holders of student loans.
 At the same time, the value of the Authority's student loan portfolio has not increased due to new guaranteed student loan originations, and the existing portfolio is maturing through repayment.
-Accordingly, the revenues associated with the Authority's portfolio of financed student loans under guaranty are subject to fluctuate, and may eventually, decline.
-The Authority anticipates that as interest rates rise, the strain on the student loan portfolio due to decisions of the federal government will be ameliorated.
+Accordingly, the revenues associated with the Authority's portfolio of financed student loans and loans under guaranty are subject to fluctuate, and may eventually, decline.
+The Authority anticipates that as interest rates continue to rise, the strain on the student loan portfolio due to decisions of the federal government will be ameliorated.

 In direct response to the changes in federal law, the Authority, in collaboration with College Foundation, Inc., has developed and launched new services for colleges and universities, including the verification of student financial aid application data and a series of financial education and default prevention services.
-In addition, and at the behest of the North Carolina General Assembly, the Authority is working with the University of North Carolina, as well as the other principal sectors of higher education, to create operational efficiencies in determining residency for tuition and State-funded financial aid purposes.
+At the behest of the North Carolina General Assembly and with the assistance of College Foundation, Inc., the Authority implemented, in cooperation with The University of North Carolina and the other principal sectors of higher education, a centralized system for determining residency for tuition and State-funded financial aid purposes.
+In addition, the Board of Directors of the Authority has authorized the offering of an alternative, State-based loan program to serve the unmet higher education financing needs of students and their parents.
 The Authority expects these new services to generate revenue over time; however, the actual collective impact of these new endeavors is difficult to quantify.